stfc/PSyclone/doc/user_guide/distributed_memory.rst

 PSyclone adds **HaloExchange** and **GlobalReduction** objects to the generated PSyIR **InvokeSchedule** at the required locations.
-The halo-exchange and global-sum objects are exposed here for the purposes of optimisation.
-For example the halo-exchange and/or global-sum objects may be moved in the schedule (via appropriate transformations) to enable overlap of computation with communication.
+The halo-exchange and global-reduction objects are exposed here for the purposes of optimisation.
+For example the halo-exchange and/or global-reduction objects may be moved in the schedule (via appropriate transformations) to enable overlap of computation with communication.

 .. note:: When these optimisations are implemented, add a reference to the :ref:`transformations` Section.